The University of Newcastle

 Pharmacists play an integral role in the provision of healthcare services.
 As a pharmacist, you will be on the industry frontline – counselling people on the best use and management of medications.
 When you study a Bachelor of Pharmacy (Honours), you’ll learn how to provide advice on the symptoms and management of common ailments, prepare and formulate medications, and educate the community on a wide range of health and wellbeing matters.

-Additional information: This degree requires students to participate in clinical placements in NSW Health facilities.
+This degree requires students to participate in clinical placements in NSW Health facilities.
 During placement students will be subject to policies and procedures laid down by NSW Health.
 Students must also meet all NSW Health verification requirements before attending clinical placement.
-For more information visit the UON website.
+Clinical placement essentials.

 Students enrolling in this degree are required to obtain a WorkCover-approved Provide First Aid Certificate during semester 1.